 The transistors are a bit trickier since they have three legs: an emitter, collector, and base.
 You should be able to determine which is which on your replacement transistors based upon their spec sheets (and markings).
 The originals, however, can be trickier.
+Always check what's on your board against the following.
+While the annotations above are correct for the PCB in question, you never know when the actual arrangement of the PCB might have changed.
+The connections, though, won't change:

-- 1. For the existing sensor transistor: - Emitter leg is soldered to the legs of a resistor and diode - Collector leg is soldered to the leg of a resistor only - Base leg is soldered to the sensor input pin and the leg of a resistor - 2.
-Amplifier transistor #1 [at bottom, left side of annotated photo] - Emitter leg is soldered to a resistor (other end of resistor goes to base of other amp transistor) - The collector leg is soldered to two diodes and ground/earth/negative pin - The base leg is soldered to a resistor (other end of resistor goes to sensor transistor) - 3.
-Amplifier transistor #2 [at upper, left side of annotated photo] - Emitter leg is soldered to a diode, two resistors, and the +12V pin - Collector leg is soldered to the warning lamp pin - Base leg is soldered to a resistor
+- 1. For the existing sensor transistor: - Emitter leg is soldered to the legs of a resistor and diode - Collector leg is soldered to the leg of a resistor only - ❖ Base leg is soldered to the sensor input pin and the leg of a resistor - 2.
+Amplifier transistor #1 [at upper, left side of annotated photo] - ❖ Emitter leg is soldered to a diode, two resistors, and the +12V pin - Collector leg is soldered to the warning lamp pin - Base leg is soldered to a resistor - 3.
+Amplifier transistor #2 [at bottom, left side of annotated photo] - Emitter leg is soldered to a resistor (other end of resistor goes to base of other amp transistor) - ❖ The collector leg is soldered to two diodes and ground/earth/negative pin - The base leg is soldered to a resistor (other end of resistor goes to sensor transistor)

-You simply solder in your replacement BD139 sensor transistor such that its legs match the original sensor leg configuration and do the same for each of the two respective BD138 amplifier transistors.
+You simply solder in your replacement BD139/PN100 sensor transistor such that its legs match the original sensor leg configuration and do the same for each of the two respective BD138/PN200 amplifier transistors.